Delhi court grants 4-day custodial interrogation of Singh brothers, 3 others in RFL case

 The police had said that a look out circular (LOC)had been issued against Malvinder as he was absconding.
 He was detained on the intervening night of Thursday and Friday in Ludhiana and was formally arrested on Friday morning after he was brought here by the EOW team, Additional Commissioner of Police (EOW) O P Mishra earlier told reporters.

-The EOW had registered an FIR in March after it received a complaint from Manpreet Singh Suri of the RFL against Shivinder, Godhwani and others alleging that loans were taken by them while managing the firm but the money was invested in other companies.
+The EOW had registered an FIR in March after it received a complaint from Suri against Shivinder, Godhwani and others alleging that loans were taken by them while managing the firm but the money was invested in other companies.
 According to the police, the complainant stated that the four had absolute control on REL and its subsidiaries.

 "They put RFL in poor financial condition by disbursing loans to companies having no financial standing and being controlled by them.
 The companies to which loans were disbursed willfully defaulted in repayments and caused a loss to RFL to the tune of Rs 2,397 crore," Mishra alleged.